lines-of-codes/litechat/README.md

 _(litechat is not endorsed or affiliated by Signal!)_

+> [!IMPORTANT]
+> For users: litechat depends on some new & recent browser features.
+> Please keep your browsers updated to make sure litechat will function
+> properly and securely.

 ## Security

 litechat makes use of the Web Crypto API and has the following process.